weixian-zhang/Azure-sSFTP/README.md

 Azure sSFTP (Scanned SFTP) is a Go app deployed on Azure Container Instance to provide SFTP server and client services with integrated [ClamAV](https://www.clamav.net/) virus scanning and Azure File as file storage.
 sSFTP consists of 2 containers into a single Container Group namely
 * [ClamAV container (by mkodockx)](https://hub.docker.com/r/mkodockx/docker-clamav/) with selfupdating of virus signature and Clamd (daemon) listening to port 3310 for virus scan commands.
-* [sSFTP container (by weixian)](https://hub.docker.com/repository/docker/wxzd/ssftp) runs a SFTP server, watches for uploaded files, scans and sort files into appropriate mounted directories to isolate clean and virus-detected files.
+* [sSFTP container](https://hub.docker.com/repository/docker/wxzd/ssftp) runs a SFTP server, watches for uploaded files, scans and sort files into appropriate mounted directories to isolate clean and virus-detected files.

 ### Features